DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxButton/1 Configuration/onClick.md

 - **group**
     The name or object of the validation group that is assigned to the button's **validationGroup** option.
 - **validators**
-    An array of **Validator** widgets that are included to the validation group.
+    An array of **Validator** UI components that are included to the validation group.
 - **validate()**
-    The method that allows you to validate the widgets included in the validation group.
+    The method that allows you to validate the UI components included in the validation group.
 - **validated**
     The event that occurs after the group is validated.
 You can attach/detach a handler using the **on(eventName, eventHandler)**/**off(eventName)** methods of the group.